Businesses

 Step 2: Receive payment with P080.7.
 When a foreign payment arrives, the bank credits your account under the P0807 purpose code.

-Step 3: Generate monthly SOFTE.X.
+Step 3: Generate monthly SOFTEX.
 Compile all invoices raised in a month.
-Create a SOFTEX form on the STPI portal summarising exports.
+Create the SOFTEX form on STPI's online portal (stpi.in), which supports digital filing and real-time tracking for all registered units.

 Step 4: Submit for approval.
 Submit the SOFTEX form to STPI, along with supporting documents (invoices, contracts, payment proofs).